emareg/obsidian-quartz/content/projects/spark_glider.md

   - tech
 ---

-# Flightstack for a High-Altitude Glider written in Ada/SPARK

 This is a summary of the development process of a flight stack for the Pixhawk board I wrote in Ada/SPARK from scratch during my Master's Thesis.
 Source code can be found on [github](https://github.com/tum-ei-rcs/StratoX).